Stuart Fairchild Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.15 team ERA that ranks 13th among all league pitching staffs.
+- The Brewers' 4.09 team ERA ranks 13th among all MLB pitching staffs.

-- Brewers pitchers combine to give up 77 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Brewers pitchers combine to allow 78 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- Houser makes the start for the Brewers, his sixth of the season.
-He is 1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched.
+- Teheran (1-1) takes the mound for the Brewers to make his third start of the season.

-- His most recent appearance came on Tuesday against the Toronto Blue Jays, when the right-hander went 4 1/3 innings, surrendering six earned runs while allowing 11 hits.
+- His most recent time out was on Wednesday against the Toronto Blue Jays, when the right-hander threw six innings, surrendering no earned runs while allowing four hits.

-- The 30-year-old has put together a 4.07 ERA and 6.3 strikeouts per nine innings in five games this season, while giving up a batting average of .314 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.